pikvm/pikvm/pages/flashing_os.md

 2. When the process is complete, pull out the memory card and insert it into the Raspberry Pi.
 Connect the Raspberry Pi to the power supply.
 Your device will obtain the IP address via DHCP automatically. <br>:exclamation:Windows users: balenaEtcher will automatically safely remove the memory card.
 If you are using a Windows version prior to Windows 10 1809 and a different flashing software, you should do the safe remove manually.

-3. After power-up, Pi-KVM OS generates unique SSH keys and certificates.
+3. After power-up, PiKVM OS generates unique SSH keys and certificates.
 Do not turn off the Raspberry Pi until it's fully booted.
 If you set up Wi-Fi in step 1, it won't be able to connect to the network on the first boot.
 You need to wait 10 minutes for all the OS preparations to complete, then just restart the device.
 On the second boot, the Raspberry will connect to the network without any problems.

 3a.
 Please scan for your pikvm either using Angry IP scanner for PC or Fing for mobile before proceeding to the next step, if not found please restart step 1.

 4. Congratulations!
-Your Pi-KVM will be available via SSH (`ssh root@<ip-address>` with the password `root` by default) and HTTPS.
-In most networks you should be able to reach Pi-KVM via any browser with the URL `https://pikvm/`.
+Your PiKVM will be available via SSH (`ssh root@<ip-address>` with the password `root` by default) and HTTPS.
+In most networks you should be able to reach PiKVM via any browser with the URL `https://pikvm/`.
 If that doesn't work you'll need to find the IP address manually in your router and try it via `https://<ip-address>`.
 The default login username is `admin` with `admin` as the password).
 For HTTPS a self-signed certificate is used by default.
 Your browser will give you a warning about an invalid SSL certificate which you can safely ignore.

     Please see this page for additional functionality https://github.com/pikvm/pikvm/tree/master/pages

 5. To change the root password use command `passwd` via SSH or webterm.
-To change Pi-KVM web password use `kvmd-htpasswd set admin`.
+To change PiKVM web password use `kvmd-htpasswd set admin`.
 As indicated on the login screen, you need to use `rw` to make the root filesystem writable before issuing these commands.
 After making changes, make sure to run the command `ro` to switch the filesystem back to read-only.
 If you are using a web terminal, use the `su -` command to get root access (enter the root password).

 6. After installation, we recommend you to update your operating system:
     ```